Brontë family: Cowan Bridge School

-In 1824, the four eldest girls (excluding Anne) entered the Clergy Daughters' School at Cowan Bridge, which educated the children of less prosperous members of the clergy, and had been recommended to Mr Brontë.
-The following year, Maria and Elizabeth fell gravely ill and were removed from the school, but died on 6 May and 15 June 1825, respectively.
+In 1824 the four eldest girls (excluding Anne) entered the Clergy Daughters' School at Cowan Bridge, which educated the children of less prosperous members of the clergy, and had been recommended to Mr Brontë.
+The following year, Maria and Elizabeth fell gravely ill and were removed from the school, later dying on 6 May and 15 June 1825, respectively.
 Charlotte and Emily were also withdrawn from the school and returned to Haworth.
 Charlotte expressed the traumatic impact that her sisters' deaths had on her in her future works.
 In Jane Eyre, Cowan Bridge became Lowood, Maria inspired the young Helen Burns, the cruel mistress Miss Andrews inspired the headmistress Miss Scatcherd, and the tyrannical headmaster Rev. Carus Wilson, Mr Brocklehurst.

 Tuberculosis, which afflicted Maria and Elizabeth in 1825, also caused the eventual deaths of three of the surviving Brontës: Branwell in September 1848, Emily in December 1848, and, finally, Anne in May 1849.

 Patrick Brontë faced a challenge in arranging for the education of the girls of his family, which was barely middle class.
 They lacked significant connections and he could not afford the fees for them to attend an established school for young ladies.
 One solution was the schools where the fees were reduced to a minimum—so called "charity schools"—with a mission to assist families like those of the lower clergy.
-One cannot accuse Mr. Brontë of not having done everything possible to find a solution that he thought would be best for his daughters.

 (Barker had read in the Leeds Intelligencer of 6 November 1823 reports of cases in the Court of Commons in Bowes: he later read of other cases, of 24 November 1824 near Richmond, in the county of Yorkshire, where pupils had been discovered gnawed by rats and suffering so badly from malnutrition that some of them had lost their sight.)
 Yet for Patrick, there was nothing to suggest that the Reverend Carus Wilson's Clergy Daughters' School would not provide a good education and good care for his daughters.
 The school was not expensive and its patrons (supporters who allowed the school to use their names) were all respected people.
 Among these was the daughter of Hannah More, a religious author and philanthropist who took a particular interest in education.
-Mrs More was a close friend of the poet William Cowper, who, like her, advocated extensive, proper and well-rounded education for young girls.
+More was a close friend of the poet William Cowper, who, like her, advocated extensive, proper and well-rounded education for young girls.
 The pupils included the offspring of different prelates and even certain acquaintances of Patrick Brontë including William Wilberforce, young women whose fathers had also been educated at St John's College, Cambridge.
 Thus Brontë believed Wilson's school to have many of the necessary guarantees needed for his daughters to receive proper schooling.